Afghanistan: Potential Beginning of Peace Settlement

 The International Criminal Court (“the ICC”) is an international tribunal which has jurisdiction to prosecute individuals for the most serious crimes of concern to the international community namely the crime of aggression, crime of genocide, war crimes and, crimes against humanity.

-With the agreement of all involved judges, the Appeals Chamber of the ICC decided to authorise the Prosecutor to commence an investigation into alleged crimes under the jurisdiction of the Court in relation to the situation in the Islamic Republic of Afghanistan on March 2020.
+With the agreement of all involved judges, the Appeals Chamber of the ICC decided to authorize the Prosecutor to commence an investigation into alleged crimes under the jurisdiction of the Court in relation to the situation in the Islamic Republic of Afghanistan on March 2020.
 The hearing mainly focused on whether the decision taken by the Pre-Trial Chamber concerned the ‘jurisdiction’ of the court, as this would have allowed the victims’ groups to appeal.
 Now it is expected that victims of war crimes in Afghanistan are one step closer to accessing justice.

-According to ICC official website, “the Appeals Chamber’s judgment amended the decision of Pre-Trial Chamber II of 12 April 2019, which had rejected the Prosecutor’s request for authorisation of an investigation of 20 November 2017 and had found that the commencement of an investigation would not be in the interests of justice.
+According to ICC official website, “the Appeals Chamber’s judgment amended the decision of Pre-Trial Chamber II of 12 April 2019, which had rejected the Prosecutor’s request for authorization of an investigation of 20 November 2017 and had found that the commencement of an investigation would not be in the interests of justice.
 The Prosecutor had filed an appeal against that decision”.

-ICC official website also stated,
+ICC official website also stated:

 “The Appeals Chamber found that the Prosecutor is authorised to investigate, within the parameters identified in the Prosecutor’s request of 20 November 2017, the crimes alleged to have been committed on the territory of Afghanistan since 1 May 2003, as well as other alleged crimes that have a nexus to the armed conflict in Afghanistan and are sufficiently linked to the situation in Afghanistan and were committed on the territory of other States Parties to the Rome Statute since 1 July 2002”.